submariner-io/enhancements/submariner/cable-driver-policy.md

 configuration to:

 - Maintain backward compatibility with the current cable driver configuration
-- Create an extended cable driver configuration that allows for the setup of one, many or combined drivers.
+- Create an extended cable driver configuration that allows for the setup of many drivers.

 The proposed approach for additional Submariner cable driver configuration parameters is: